How to Open a Grocery Store: Business Plan, Budget & Legal Steps

 Staffing Calculator

 Staff needs vary depending on store size.
-Small neighborhood stores might need 5-10 employees, while larger stores or franchises require 20 or more.
+Small-town grocery stores might need 5-10 employees, while larger stores or franchises require 20 or more.
 Use workforce estimator tools to determine your staffing needs.

 Training Programs